-(3) When the ALERT, HDQ, CFETOFF, DFETOFF, DCHG, or DDSG pins are selected for thermistor input or general purpose ADC - input, their voltage is limited to V{REG18} + 0.3 V. These pins can accept up to 6 V when configured for other uses, such as a digital input.
+(3) When the ALERT, CFETOFF, or DFETOFF pins are selected for thermistor input or general purpose ADC - input, their voltage is limited to V{REG18} + 0.3 V. These pins can accept up to 6 V when configured for other uses, such as a digital input.